Skip to main content

 At Safe Network we want to make sure you get the help you need

-Safe Network offers a range of services for adults who have concerns about their sexualised thoughts or have engaged in harmful sexual behaviour towards children or young people.
+Safe Network offers a range of services for adults who have concerns about their sexualised thoughts or who have engaged in harmful sexual behaviour towards children or young people.
 All of our services for adult clients have been developed in New Zealand and are based on the latest research and international best practice.
 Our flexible and adaptive approaches ensure every client receives support that is tailored to their individual needs.
 We provide a rigorous, non-judgemental service that helps clients change their ways of thinking and behaving so they can move on towards a more positive future.

 • tick better understanding of themselves and what drives their thoughts and behaviours